alexdglover/alexdglover.github.io/_posts/2017-01-07-youpassbutter-slack-bot-part-1.md

   content_type :json
   { :text => message }.to_json
 end```
 <p>Now that we have our web service up and running, we just need to create the integration on the Slack side.
 If you're just creating Slash Commands for your team, this is super easy and you don't have to create a true Slack "app."
-Just log on to your Slack team, click on the dropdown next to your name, choose "Apps &amp; integrations," then search for "Slash Commands" (assuming you don't already have this app installed).</p>
+Just log on to your Slack team, click on the dropdown next to your name, choose "Apps & integrations," then search for "Slash Commands" (assuming you don't already have this app installed).</p>
 <p><a href="http://alexdglover.com/wp-content/uploads/2017/01/anim.gif"><img class="aligncenter size-full wp-image-1038" src="{{ site.baseurl }}/assets/anim.gif" alt="" width="1023" height="663" /></a></p>
 <p>Once you pull up the Slash Commands app, click on "Add Configuration."
 From there, you can provide whatever keyword you want for your Slash Command, then click "Add Slash Command Integration."
 On the next screen, provide the command name you want to use, and hit "Add Slash Command Integration."</p>
 <p><a href="http://alexdglover.com/wp-content/uploads/2017/01/anim-1.gif"><img class="aligncenter size-full wp-image-1039" src="{{ site.baseurl }}/assets/anim-1.gif" alt="" width="1023" height="663" /></a></p>